 On April 1, 2014 (as amended in July 2014), the Company entered into a \$425.0 million senior secured credit facility (the "credit facility") with a syndicated group of lenders consisting of seven financial institutions.
-Borrowings under the credit facility are collateralized by first priority security interests in certain self storage properties.
+Upon completion of our initial public offering, this credit facility, which was secured, became unsecured.
 The credit facility consists of two components:

-A senior secured revolving credit facility (the "revolving line of credit"), which provides for a total borrowing commitment up to \$280.4 million, whereby the Company may borrow, repay and re-borrow amounts under the revolving line of credit.
+• A senior revolving credit facility (the "revolving line of credit"), which provides for a total borrowing commitment up to \$280.4 million, whereby the Company may borrow, repay and re-borrow amounts under the revolving line of credit.
 The borrowing commitment is subject to a borrowing base calculation, which only includes self storage properties with an occupancy rate of at least 75% on a combined basis.
-As of March 31, 2015, the borrowing base supported borrowings up to a maximum of \$198.7 million under the revolving line of credit.
+As of June 30, 2015, we had the capacity to borrow \$199.5 million, subject to the borrowing base calculation.
 The Company is required to pay a fee which ranges from 0.20% to 0.30% of unused borrowings under the revolving line of credit.
-As of March 31, 2015, the pricing grid under the revolving line of credit provides for an interest rate equal to one-month London Interbank Offered Rate ("LIBOR") plus 2.50%.
-The revolving line of credit matures in March 2017 and the Company may elect an extension of the maturity date until March 2018 by paying an extension fee equal to 0.20% of the total borrowing commitment at the time of the extension.
+As of June 30, 2015, the pricing grid under the revolving line of credit provides for an interest rate equal to one-month London Interbank Offered Rate ("LIBOR") plus 1.60%.
+The revolving line of credit matures in March 2017 and the Company may elect an extension of the maturity date until

+March 2018 by paying an extension fee equal to 0.20% of the total borrowing commitment at the time of the extension.

-• A \$144.6 million senior secured term loan (the "term loan") which provides that amounts borrowed may be repaid at any time but not re-borrowed.
-As of March 31, 2015, the pricing grid under the term loan provides for an interest rate equal to one-month LIBOR plus 2.40%.
+• A \$144.6 million senior term loan (the "term loan") which provides that amounts borrowed may be repaid at any time but not re-borrowed.
+As of June 30, 2015, the pricing grid under the term loan provides for an interest rate equal to one-month LIBOR plus 1.50%.
 No principal payments are required under the term loan until the maturity date in March 2018.

-The credit facility is a full-recourse loan, meaning that the Company's obligations for repayment extend beyond the assets that collateralize the loan.
 The terms of the credit facility limit the Company's ability to make distributions, incur additional debt, and acquire or sell significant assets.
 The credit facility requires compliance with certain financial and nonfinancial covenants, including a maximum total leverage ratio, a minimum fixed charge coverage ratio, and minimum net worth.
-At March 31, 2015, we were in compliance with all such covenants.
+At June 30, 2015, we were in compliance with all such covenants.

-As discussed in Note 12, upon completion of our initial public offering, our secured credit facility became unsecured.
-In addition, we used a portion of the proceeds received from our initial public offering to pay down \$96.3 million of the outstanding balance of the revolving line of credit.
+We used a portion of the proceeds received from our initial public offering to pay down \$96.3 million of the outstanding balance of the revolving line of credit.